jfcloutier/karma_system/design_notes/beliefs.md

 A property is expressed as `Property(Object, Value)` where

 * `Property` is a property name
-* `Value` is a literal belonging to the property's domain (e.g. blue, up, true, 4, stable, etc.)
+* `Value` is a literal belonging to the property's domain (e.g. blue, up, true, 4, etc.)
 * `Object` is the unique name of what's starting, trending, ending, counted, more of, or sensed
   * e.g. self,  reverse_spin, ahsd34ahsdjh
   * the identity (derivation) of the named object is known only to the CA that named it